fogleman/primitive/README.md

 ### How it Works

 A target image is provided as input.
-The algorithm tries to find a shape that can be drawn to minimize the error between the target image and the drawn image.
+The algorithm tries to find the most optimal shape that can be drawn to minimize the error between the target image and the drawn image.
 It repeats this process, adding one shape at a time.

 ### Twitter